-Scope Uncertainty Range Main sources of uncertainty Please expand on the uncertainty in your data Scope 1 More than 2% but less than or equal to 5% Assumptions Extrapolation Metering/ Measurement Constraints Data Management The Australian and New Zealand FY15 data received 'limited assurance' and is derived directly from invoices collated and entered into a resource consumption database stored by DEXUS and by a third party.
+Scope Uncertainty Range Main sources of uncertainty Please expand on the uncertainty in your data Scope 1 More than 2% but less than or equal to 5% Extrapolation Metering/ Measurement Constraints Data Management The Australian FY16 data received 'limited assurance' and is derived directly from invoices collated and entered into a resource consumption database stored by Dexus and by a third party.
 Scope 1 uncertainty has been calculated in accordance with requirements and methods set out within the NGER Act.
 The areas of uncertainty included are those related to energy content factors, emission factors, measurement of activity data and extrapolation.
 Where an invoice was not received at the time of reporting, the metered data was entered in place of the monthly consumption figure.
 Where metered data was not available either, an estimate was applied following the limited assurance criteria and Resource Consumption Methodology.
-Scope 2 (location- based) Less than or equal to 2% Assumptions Extrapolation Metering/ Measurement Constraints Data Management The Australian and New Zealand FY15 data received 'limited assurance' and is derived directly from invoices collated and entered into a resource consumption database stored by DEXUS and by a third party.
+Scope 2 (location- based) Less than or equal to 2% Extrapolation Metering/ Measurement Constraints Data Management The Australian FY16 data received 'limited assurance' and is derived directly from invoices collated and entered into a resource consumption database stored by Dexus and by a third party.
 Scope 2 uncertainty has been estimated in line with methods set out within the NGER Act.
 The areas of uncertainty included are those related to energy content factors, emission factors, measurement of activity data and extrapolation.
 Where an invoice was not received at the time of reporting, the metered data was entered in place of the monthly consumption figure.
 Where metered data was not available either, an estimate was applied following the limited assurance criteria and Resource Consumption Methodology.
-Scope 2 (market- based) Less than or equal to 2% No Sources of Uncertainty The Australian and New Zealand FY15 data received 'limited assurance' and is derived directly from invoices collated and entered into a resource consumption database stored by DEXUS and by a third party.
+Scope 2 (market- based) Less than or equal to 2% Extrapolation Metering/ Measurement Constraints Data Management The Australian FY16 data received 'limited assurance' and is derived directly from invoices collated and entered into a resource consumption database stored by Dexus and by a third party.
 Scope 2 uncertainty has been estimated in line with methods set out within the NGER Act.
 GreenPower purchases are considered to be zero emission sources, with no uncertainty.
 The areas of uncertainty included are those related to energy content factors, emission factors, measurement of activity data and extrapolation.
 Where an invoice was not received at the time of reporting, the metered data was entered in place of the monthly consumption figure.
 Where metered data was not available either, an estimate was applied following the limited assurance criteria and Resource Consumption Methodology.

-Please indicate the verification/assurance status that applies to your reported Scope 1 emissions
+8.6 Please indicate the verification/assurance status that applies to your reported Scope 1 emissions